ourshell/PS-Synth/fork-net.md

 ## 7. Practical Applications

-N-ET achieves **unprecedented precision**, with errors far below the JND threshold.
+N-ET achieves unprecedented precision, with errors far below the JND threshold.
 This makes it suitable for:

 1. **Acoustic instruments**, ensuring harmonic purity.
 2. **Digital synthesizers**, where computational precision can replicate N-ET ratios accurately.